build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 ---
-title: How to build stock predictions with no-code AI using SageMaker Canvas
+title: "Build Stock Predictions with No-Code AI Using SageMaker Canvas"
-description: EHow to build stock predictions with no-code AI using SageMaker Canvas
+description: How to build stock predictions with no-code AI using SageMaker Canvas
 tags:
   - ai
   - sagemaker